 R = radius of circumscribed circle

 Uses the law of sines to calculate unknown angles or sides of a triangle.
-In order to calculate the unknown values you must know and enter 3 known values.
+In order to calculate the unknown values you must enter 3 known values.

-Some calculation choices are redundent but included anyway for exact letter designations.
+Some calculation choices are redundant but are included anyway for exact letter designations.